mickfuzz/dyne_docs/src/terminal/docs/13-files-and-directories.md

 # Files and Directories

-Although you\'re most interested in files in your own folder or directory, it helps to know what else is on your system.
-In this chapter we\'ll look around a GNU/Linux system.
+Although you're most interested in files in your own folder or directory, it helps to know what else is on your system.
+In this chapter we'll look around a GNU/Linux system.

 Here is a list of the most common directories right beneath the root directory (the one whose name is just "/"):